dopedao/dope-monorepo/packages/api/README.md

 ### Deploying the API

-The Dope Wars API runs on Google Cloud Platform using App Engine in the "Standard" environment.
+The Dope Wars API and Indexer run on Google Cloud Platform using App Engine in the "Standard" environment.
+The Game Server runs on GCP "Flexible" environment, which deploys via Dockerfile.

 At the time of this writing, [App Engine Standard Environment only supports up to Go 1.16](https://cloud.google.com/appengine/docs/the-appengine-environments), so that should be the version you develop in.